 Greenbank House was named after Geoffrey Noel Townshend Greenbank, who was the longest serving Headmaster the College has had.
-During Greenbank’s time as Headmaster, from 1947 until he retired in 1973, he added to the school’s reputation as one of the most respected private schools in New Zealand.
-Greenbank’s name lives on not only through the House, but the Greenbank Sports Centre and The Greenbank Award.
+During Greenbank’s time as Headmaster, from 1947 until he retired in 1973, he added to the College’s reputation as one of the most respected private schools in New Zealand.
+Greenbank’s name lives on not only through the House, but also the Greenbank Sports Centre and The Greenbank Award.